Kate-Spade-Brightspot-Kennedy-J.Crew-Everly-T-Strap-Mary-Jane-Eugenia-Hargrove-The-Age-of-Grace-1

 4. Bleeding Between Periods or Unusual Bleeding

-If you notice blood in your urine or our stool, don’t assume it’s from a hemorrhoid.
+If you notice blood in your urine or stool, don’t assume it’s from a hemorrhoid.
 It could be colon cancer.
 In addition, coughing up blood should be evaluated, too.

 5. Changes in Skin

-We’ve talked about the importance of skin care especially, SPF.
+We’ve talked about the importance of skincare, especially SPF.

 6. Difficulty Swallowing

-Dr. Lenard Leonard Lichtenfeld, MD, deputy chief medical officer at the American Cancer Society said difficulty in swallowing could be sign of a gastrointestinal cancer, such as in the esophagus.
+Dr. Lenard Leonard Lichtenfeld, MD, deputy chief medical officer at the American Cancer Society, said difficulty in swallowing could be a sign of gastrointestinal cancer, such as in the esophagus.

-7. Gnawing Abominal Pain and Depression
+7. Gnawing Abdominal Pain and Depression

-Any woman who’s got a pain in the abdomen and is feeling depressed needs a check-up, According to Dr Leonard Litchenfeld.
-Some researchers have found a link depression and pancreatic cancer, but it’s a poorly understood connection.
+Any woman who’s got pain in the abdomen and is feeling depressed needs a check-up, According to Dr Leonard Litchenfeld.
+Some researchers have found a link between depression and pancreatic cancer, but it’s a poorly understood connection.

 8. Indigestion